Chimaxbee/Python-Study-Group-Gift-II-Team-F/README.md

 This project is a Python-based Software Bug Tracking System developed as part of the Python Study Group Gift II Case Study Project.

-The system simulates a simple bug tracking solution for a fictional software development company.
+The system simulates a simple bug tracking solution for a software development company.
 It is designed to help the development team record, validate, classify, prioritize, and track software bugs reported by users and the testing team.

 The system also identifies bugs requiring immediate attention, processes multiple bug reports, and generates a clear bug tracking report.